cocos/cocos-docs/en/getting-started/quick-start.md

 ![drag to order](quick-start/drag_order.png)

-In the **Node Tree**, the rendering order of the nodes shown below is at the back of the top node, which means that the node below is drawn after the top node.
+In the **Node Tree**, the rendering order of the nodes shown below is at the back of the upper node, which means that the node below is drawn after the upper node.
 We can see the `ground` node at the bottom of the **Node Tree**, which appears at the front of the hierarchy in the **Scene**.
 In addition, the child nodes will always appear before the parent node, and we can adjust the hierarchy order and relationship of the nodes at any time to control their display order.

 According to the method of modifying the `background` node, we can also use **rectangle tool** to set a suitable size for the `ground` node.
 When using the **rectangle tool**, you can change the position of the node by dragging the node's vertices and the parts outside the edges.
 The following figure is the ground node state we set up: